g-rden/ffmpeg-vfr-scene-det/README.md

 e.g. 0.01

 # encode extracted frames with variable fps
-`ffmpeg -f concat -safe 0 -i concat.txt -vsync passthrough [output file]` You can add ffmpeg options, but these are required.
+`ffmpeg -f concat -safe 0 -i concat -vsync passthrough [output file]` You can add ffmpeg options, but these are required.

 # re-encode with constant fps